wycks/SublimeText-WordPress-Autocomplete/README.md

 Autocomplete for WordPress Functions, Hooks, Constants, Classes.
 Also some Snippets for WordPress Boilerplate.

-## Please note this has been merged into the official Sublime text WordPress plugin, so you can auto-update via sublime, the plugin is here: https://github.com/purplefish32/sublime-text-2-wordpress
+### Please note this has been merged into the official Sublime text WordPress plugin.

+You can auto-update via sublime, the plugin is here: https://github.com/purplefish32/sublime-text-2-wordpress

 ### Features